 Indeed, the structural disorder turned out to be the culprit behind the shear-thinning behavior in supercooled liquids.
 As shown in Figure 4(b), when the molecular structure becomes more disordered, the viscosity of the liquid decreases, a behavior expected in shear-thinning fluids.
 To understand this result, let’s picture molecules in the fluid.
 The shear applied in the direction of the flow would open up more space for molecules to rearrange themselves as the fluid expands, like it is shown in Figure 3(c).
 This leads to the decreased viscosity and the easier fluid flow.

-This study sheds light on the previously unknown mechanism of shear thinning.
+This study sheds light on the previously unknown mechanism of shear thinning in supercooled liquids.
 Ingebrigtsen and Tanaka, however, insert that the microscopic mechanism for their observation should be further studied to fully understand the shear-thinning behavior.
-Though the mystery of ketchup is not fully solved, we are one step closer to understanding the dynamics inside of one or the most popular condiments.
+So, next time a disaster happens on your fries, chill out and think that you are just carrying out a super cool non-newtonian experiment!

 Technically, glass isn’t a phase, though I used that word for simplicity.
 Glass is an amorphous solid that has a disordered molecular structure (unlike ice, which has a well-defined crystalline structure).
 See Figure 3(b) for a visualization of a disordered molecular structure.